When Kelly Preston first met John Travolta, he swept her right off her feet, no airplane or gravity-defying dance moves required.

 And, of course, there was all the flying.

-Tragedy struck in January 2009, when Jett died after suffering a seizure while the family was vacationing in the Bahamas.
+But tragedy struck in January 2009, when Jett died after suffering a seizure while the family was vacationing in the Bahamas.

 In his memory they started the Jett Travolta Foundation to provide assistance to children with disabilities.